emqx/emqx-docs/en_US/durability/management.md

 ### `emqx_ds_egress_flush_time`

-This is a rolling average of time spent writing batches to the durable storage.
+This is a rolling average of time (in μs) spent writing batches to the durable storage.
 It's a key indicator of the replication speed.

 ### `emqx_ds_store_batch_time`

-This is a rolling average of time spent writing batches to the local RocksDB storage.
+This is a rolling average of time (in μs) spent writing batches to the local RocksDB storage.
 Unlike `emqx_ds_egress_flush_time`, it does not include network replication costs, so it's the key indicator of the disk IO efficiency.

 ### `emqx_ds_builtin_next_time`

-This is a rolling average of time spent consuming a batch of messages from the durable storage.
+This is a rolling average of time (in μs) spent consuming a batch of messages from the durable storage.

 ### `emqx_ds_storage_bitfield_lts_counter_seek` and `emqx_ds_storage_bitfield_lts_counter_next`